Follow the International System of Units (SI) as a guide for units of measurement (see www.bipm.org/en/publications/si-brochure/).

 - Lisa is upset: Gus is having a nervous breakdown.

-Dashes Use shorter en-dashes (–) for dates such as 1995–96 and longer em-dashes (—) for terms of equal weight (the Franco—Prussian War) or to represent a pause in text.
+Dashes Use shorter en-dashes (–) for dates such as 1995–96 and longer em-dashes (—) to represent a pause in text.

 “…the rainforest was threatened by logging companies.